-We encourage you to notify us of your claim as soon as possible, so that a claim decision can be made in a timely manner.
-Written notice of a claim should be sent within 30 days after the date your disability begins.
-However, you must send Unum written proof of your claim no later than 90 days after your elimination period.
-If it is not possible to give proof within 90 days, it must be given no later than 1 year after the time proof is otherwise required except in the absence of legal capacity.
+We encourage you to notify us of your claim as soon as possible so that a claim decision can be made in a timely manner.
+Notice of claim should be sent within 30 days after the date your disability begins.
+In addition, you must send Unum proof of your claim no later than one year after the date your disability begins unless your failure to do so is due to your lack of legal capacity.
+In no event can proof of your claim be submitted after the expiration of the time limit for commencing a legal proceeding as stated in the policy, even if your failure to provide proof of claim is due to a lack of legal capacity or if state law provides an exception to the one year time period.